 Filed: July 5, 2013

 The American Civil Liberties Union, the ACLU of Wisconsin, and the Planned Parenthood Federation of America filed a lawsuit on behalf of Planned Parenthood of Wisconsin and several abortion providers challenging the admitting privileges provision of SB 206, which requires every physician who performs an abortion at a clinic to have staff privileges at a local hospital.

-According to the ACLU, the provision would force two clinics to shut down (Affiliated Medical Services in Milwaukee and Planned Parenthood’s health center in Appleton) and would force Planned Parenthood’s health center in Milwaukee to cut staff and severely curtail services.
+According to the ACLU, Wisconsin’s admitting privileges requirement would force two clinics to shut down (Affiliated Medical Services in Milwaukee and Planned Parenthood’s health center in Appleton) and would force Planned Parenthood’s health center in Milwaukee to cut staff and severely curtail services.

 SB 206 also contains a mandatory ultrasound provision—that provision is not being challenged in this lawsuit.

 On July 8, 2013, District Court Judge William Conley granted a temporary restraining order blocking enforcement of the admitting privileges requirement.
 On July 17, 2013, Judge Conley extended that temporary restraining order.